abeldonate/chords/README.md

     $ make

 ## Requirements

-Must have installed python3, pip and make
+Must have installed python, pip, virtualenv and make